LADSG: Label-Anonymized Distillation and Similar Gradient Substitution for Label Privacy in Vertical Federated Learning: Experiment and Discussion

 \subsubsection{Evaluation Metrics}

-We adopt dataset-specific metrics to accommodate task types and label distributions.
-For datasets with few classes, such as CIFAR-10, CINIC-10, and Yahoo Answers, we report Top-1 accuracy to evaluate model performance and attack resistance.
-For CIFAR-100, with 100 categories, we use Top-5 accuracy.
-For imbalanced datasets like BHI and Loan Default Prediction, we use the F1 score to better capture performance and attack resilience.
+Following prior work~\cite{fan2024flsg,arazzi2024kdk}, we adopt attack success rate and model accuracy as the primary evaluation metrics to assess the model’s ability to resist label inference while maintaining utility.
+The specific evaluation criteria vary based on task type and label distribution.
+For datasets with a small number of classes (e.g., CIFAR-10, CINIC-10, and Yahoo Answers), we report Top-1 accuracy.
+For CIFAR-100, which has a larger class set, we use Top-5 accuracy to better capture prediction capability.
+For highly imbalanced datasets such as BHI and Loan Default Prediction, we report the F1 score to more effectively reflect class-wise robustness and attack resistance.